n1sam1Media/DoingList/ReadMe.md

 # To_do list with a graphical interface.
-# Using jQuery to build this app.
+# Used jQuery to build this app.